-I began counselling in 2012 and one of my first placements whilst studying towards my gestalt diploma was at a rape crisis centre.
+I began counselling in 2012 and one of my first placements whilst studying towards my gestalt diploma was at a rape counselling centre.

 Working with gestalt focuses on the “here and now” and is the main approach I use with my clients today.